CPEN321-Spottr/spottr/server/db/README.md

 5. Profit

 ## Steps to cleanly restart local development enviroment
-1. Execute `docker container ls` to see all active Docker containers
+1. Execute `docker container ls -a` to see all active Docker containers
 2. Execute `docker rm -v -f [CONTAINER ID]`, where `[CONTAINER ID]` is the mssql container id found by running the previous command
 3. Execute `docker volume rm db_dbdata`